 The MSOP PowerPAD-8 (DGN) package significantly relieves this concern by offering an effective means of removing the heat from the semiconductor junction.
-As illustrated in Reference 2, the PowerPAD packages offer a leadframe die pad that is exposed at the base of the package.
-This pad is soldered to the copper on the PC board directly underneath the IC package, reducing the Θjc down to 4.7°C/W. Data is presented in Reference 2 to show that the power dissipation can be quadrupled in the PowerPAD configuration when compared to the standard packages.
-The PC board must be designed with thermal lands and thermal vias to complete the heat removal subsystem, as summarized in Reference 3.
+As illustrated in Reference 3, the PowerPAD packages offer a leadframe die pad that is exposed at the base of the package.
+This pad is soldered to the copper on the PC board directly underneath the IC package, reducing the Θjc down to 4.7°C/W. Data is presented in Reference 3 to show that the power dissipation can be quadrupled in the PowerPAD configuration when compared to the standard packages.
+The PC board must be designed with thermal lands and thermal vias to complete the heat removal subsystem, as summarized in Reference 4.
 This allows a significant improvement in heatsinking over that available in the D or P packages, and is shown to more than double the power capability of the D and P packages.
+Note that the PowerPADTM is not directly connected to any leads of the package.
+However, it is electrically and thermally connected to the substrate which is the ground of the device.